Oluwakemi17/High-Level-Profit-and-Loss-Report/README.md

 #### High Level View
 ![](High_Level_View.jpg)

-The retail store currently has a total sum of $1,387 millon (USD) in sales, with 55.18% GM% (Gross Margin percent) and 15.23% EBIT% (E Before Interest and Tax percent) respectively.
+The retail store currently has a total sum of $1,387 millon (USD) in sales, with 55.18% GM% (Gross Margin percent) and 15.23% EBIT% (Earning Before Interest and Taxes percent) respectively.
 The store has a total of 40 core, digital and core store type spread across the USA.